 If you’re doing floorwork or any type of choreographed movement, you have to rely on the visuals instead of a breakdown from the trainer.
 You also need to find a sturdy place to prop up your phone that’s within eye level.
 Despite this small inconvenience, the classes are incredibly fun.
 I can’t enjoy a class unless the music is to my liking (I’m picky, sue me!), so I like that each workout shows its full playlist before starting.

 Peloton also shows you how many people are in your class, whether it’s live or not.
 It also allows you to give them virtual high-fives.
 I haven’t yet learned whether it’s cool to do this, but I love any element that makes you feel like you’re part of a team.

 You can also enter in “challenges” that don’t land you any real prizes.
 Still, seeing over half a million other participants completing a minimum of five strength workouts for the month of February, for example, made me want to get involved.
-In fact, research confirms that Psychology of Sport and Exercise “Psychological mechanisms underlying the relationship between commercial physical activity app use and physical activity engagement” View Source activate certain psychological pathways that boost physical activity adherence and engagement.
+In fact, research confirms that fitness apps with a social component Psychology of Sport and Exercise “Psychological mechanisms underlying the relationship between commercial physical activity app use and physical activity engagement” View Source activate certain psychological pathways that boost physical activity adherence and engagement.